kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 ## B-Cycle Admin Site & Infrastructure

-[B-Cycle](http://b-cycle.com) was in a prototypical phase when we started working with them to build what would be the first production version of their automated bicycle rental system.
+[B-Cycle](http://bcycle.com) was in a prototypical phase when we started working with them to build what would be the first production version of their automated bicycle rental system.
 This project was technically interesting because it required multiple physically and logically separated systems to act in concert to provide a responsive end-user experience and an information rich administration system.

 Bikes are rented and returned to kiosks by users with either a credit card or an RFID card that had been previously purchased.
 Kiosks contact a central server to confirm the user account, manage payment details, and track the rented equipment.
 The central server bridged the distributed kiosks and the administration website, which aggregated user, equipment, and system level data.
 By tracking the RFID tag for each bike, usage patterns and equipment location was used to coordinated maintenance and customer service efforts.

 The administration website included the usual create/update/delete pages, but there were also some unique features that made the system powerful:

-* Google Maps-based dashboard for geographic visualizations of near real-time data
+* <span>Google Maps-based dashboard for geographic visualizations of near real-time data</span>
-* Configurable and templated messaging/alert system through email or SMS with localized messages
+* <span>Configurable and templated messaging/alert system through email or SMS with localized messages</span>
-* Custom ticketing system based on user reports and maintenance schedules
+* <span>Custom ticketing system based on user reports and maintenance schedules</span>
-* Remote hardware monitoring and control systems
+* <span>Remote hardware monitoring and control systems</span>
-* A public web service for supporting 1st and 3rd party mobile applications
+* <span>A public web service for supporting 1st and 3rd party mobile applications</span>

 ### My Role